AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/local-asset-expiration.md

 >
 >* To edit an existing expiration date, simply check the asset(s) and click **[!UICONTROL Set Expiration]**.
 >* Once an asset has expired, it will no longer show up on the Expiration grid.
 The grid will only display published landing pages, active trigger campaigns, and recurring batch campaigns.
+>* Scheduled expirations will be removed if the asset is moved to another program.

 ## Remove an Expiration Date {#remove-an-expiration-date}